filipdanic/blogfolio/src/source/_posts/how-to-read-and-navigate-new-codebase.md

 (I hope you didn’t skip the anecdote by the way.
 If you did, <a href="https://twitter.com/DanicFilip" target="_blank" title="Twitter, @DanicFilip">please tell me why.</a>)

-Diving into a largde codebase, eh?
+Diving into a large codebase, eh?
 Eventually, you’ll get the hang of it.

 <figure class="blog-post-image"><img src="/content/images/2017/diving-into-code.jpg" alt="Image of a diver in the sea." /><figcaption>Diving deep.
 Photo by uccisea1970 via Pixabay.</figcaption></figure>